-Lighting a cigar for the first time can be confusing.
+Which is a genuine possibility, FYI: lighting a cigar for the first time can be confusing for many reasons.

-On the most basic level, it seems pretty straightforward — you light the end that isn’t in your mouth and suck on the end that is.
+On the most basic level, it seems pretty straightforward — you light the end that isn’t in your mouth and suck on the end that isn’t, like how to smoke a pipe.
 But it’s not quite that easy, and thinking it is can make you look quite silly.
 There are subtle norms and conventions that avid cigar smokers tend to follow.
 While you probably won’t be ridiculed for not knowing them, nobody wants to look like a complete beginner when everyone else starts lighting up.

 To help you seem like you actually know what you’re doing, we’ve put together a quick-reference guide on how to smoke a cigar properly.
 Follow these rules, and not only will you look like you’ve done this before, but you’ll also get a more enjoyable smoking experience.
 Here’s everything you need to know.

 How to Choose a Cigar

 Before you start, we highly recommend you check out our comprehensive guide to cigar types.
 It’ll give you the lowdown on types of cigars you’re likely to encounter, as well as a better idea of what type you might enjoy.
 On an even more basic level, you can learn more about the difference between mild, medium and bold cigars.

 Common Types of Cigars: